 When you create or edit an Urban Airship project (and thus its application

-“Development for sending test messages,” or “Production for sending
+(development for sending test messages), or Live (production for sending

 device token for

 test/sandbox will not work on

 live/distribution.
 Because of this, we suggest making two projects